HOME • SEARCH • EMAIL • ABOUT

 • Essential Oil / Antimicrobial Activity / Cytotoxicity: Study of leaves, stems, and flowers for essential oil yielded 16 components.
 The essential oil was evaluated for antimicrobial activity on E. coli, P. aeruginosa, S. aureus, F- oxysporum and for cytotoxicity on RD, Hep-G2, LU cancer cells.
 The essential oil of H. vulgaris had weaker bioactivity than H. bonariensis. (see constituents above) (10)

 • Free Radical Scavenging / Antioxidants / Biocosmetic Antidote for Aging: Study the free radical scavenging activity, antioxidants, and physiological properties of H. vulgaris which could serve as basis for development of a biocosmetic antidote for pathological aging.
 Results showed H. vulgaris has abundant flavonoids and alkaloids with trace amounts of tannin.
-It has good scavenging activity for free radicals with IC50 of 29.75 and antioxidant activity of 158.13 (total phenolics as gallic acid in % w/w).
-(12)
+It has good scavenging activity for free radicals with IC50 of 29.75 and antioxidant activity of 158.13 (total phenolics as gallic acid in % w/w). (see constituents above) (12)

 Availability